 D68.32 Won’t Get You Paid for Blood Clotting Factor

-Medicare Part A claims that include ICD-10-CM diagnosis code D68.32 Antiphospholipid antibody with hemorrhagic disorder will be denied after June 30, 2018, when the code is terminated.
+Medicare Part A claims that include ICD-10-CM diagnosis code D68.32 Hemorrhagic disorder due to extrinsic circulating anticoagulants will be denied after June 30, 2018, when the code is terminated.

 Per the Inpatient Hospital Billing Manual, Chapter 3, Section 20.7.3, Payment for Blood Clotting Factor Administered to Hemophilia Inpatients, effective July 1, 2018, payment may be made for blood clotting factors only if one of the following hemophelia diagnosis codes is reported: